Step 1: Take the LSAT or GRE

 Step 2: Create LSAC Account

-Complete Suffolk Law's application online at LSAC.org.
+Complete Suffolk Law's application online.
 You must create an LSAC account to apply to Suffolk Law School.
 The priority deadline is April 1 for applicants seeking to start in May or August.

 If you are interested in the Accelerated JD Program starting in May, select "Fall-First Time" application then select "Accelerated JD" under degree options.